 The Razer Atheris is pretty small and designed for the fingertip grip.
 Only extra large hands won't be suitable for this mouse as fingers can go past the mouse's body, making it awkward to use.

 The Razer Atheris has amazing wireless connectivity.
 It can be used via Bluetooth or its dedicated receiver.
 You can easily choose your connection option thanks to the switch that's under the mouse, which also doubles as a power-off switch.
 Unfortunately, this mouse needs two AA batteries, so you'll need to change them at one point, but Razer advertises up to 350 hours of battery life.
+If you're interested in a similar wireless mouse with a rechargeable battery, check out the ASUS ROG Gladius II Wireless.

 The Razer Atheris's latency is pretty decent.
 Using this mouse for daily tasks will be great as most people won't notice any delay, whether via Bluetooth or with the receiver.
 However, for competitive gaming, there are better wireless options, like the Logitech G Pro Wireless or the Razer Viper Ultimate.

 The Razer Atheris' mouse wheel is pretty standard.
 It offers good feedback from the incremented design, but isn't ideal for long scrolling like office-oriented mice.
+If you want a scroll wheel with L/R tilt buttons, check out the Logitech M525.
+For a scroll wheel with L/R tilt buttons that also unlocks for free scrolling, check out the Logitech MX Anywhere 2S.

 The Razer Synapse 3 software offers good customization options to Windows users.
 You can modify the keybindings of each button, which is saved inside the onboard memory of the mouse, meaning you won't lose your favorite settings if you use your mouse with another computer.
 You can also create profiles inside the app and then assign a profile switching button for you to cycle through them.